EXCCoin/exccwallet/rpc/documentation/api.md

 The `RpcSync` method begins the syncing process via rpc connection to a daemon.
-It will stream back progress to provide feedback on the current state of the wallet loading/bringup.
-This is a long lived RPC and only end when canceled or upon received an error.
+It will stream back progress to provide feedback on the current state of the wallet loading/bring-up.
+This is a long-lived RPC and only end when canceled or upon received an error.

 **Request:** `RpcSyncRequest`

 - `string network_address`: The host/IP and optional port of the RPC server to connect to.
 IP addresses may be IPv4 or IPv6.
-If the port is missing, a default port is chosen corresponding to the default dcrd RPC port of the active Decred network.
+If the port is missing, a default port is chosen corresponding to the default exccd RPC port of the active Exchangecoin network.

 - `string username`: The RPC username required to authenticate to the RPC server.